Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 - OpenACC is like OpenMP: you can often add it to existing code, using compiler directives to automatically handle the parallelisation.

-- CUDA is similar to MPI: it is a more complex framework that requires you to design your program around it from the start to achieve the best performance.
+- CUDA is "similar" to MPI: it is a more complex framework that requires you to design your program around it from the start to achieve the best performance.

 ::::::::::::::::::::::::::::::::::::: callout

-### CPU and GPUs, what's the difference?
+### CPU and GPU, what's the difference?

 ![](fig/cpu_gpu_arch.png)